Battle of Cape Esperance: Action

 U.S. Navy track chart of the battle accurately depicts the movements of the U.S. ships (lower tracks) but not the Japanese ship tracks (upper, darker line).

 Gotō's force was taken almost completely by surprise.
 At 23:43, Aobas lookouts sighted Scott's force, but Gotō assumed that they were Jōjima's ships.
 Two minutes later, Aobas lookouts identified the ships as American, but Gotō remained skeptical and directed his ships to flash identification signals.
-(A Japanese commentator, "Yuki", says this is known as the "I am Aoba incident".)
 As Aobas crew executed Gotō's order, the first American salvo smashed into Aobas superstructure.
 Aoba was quickly hit by up to 40 shells from Helena, Salt Lake City, San Francisco, Farenholt, and Laffey.
 The shell hits heavily damaged Aobas communications systems and demolished two of her main gun turrets as well as her main gun director.
 Several large-caliber projectiles passed through Aobas flag bridge without exploding, but the force of their passage killed many men and mortally wounded Gotō.

-Scott—still unsure who his ships were firing at and afraid they might be firing on his own destroyers—ordered a ceasefire at 23:47, although not every ship complied.
+Scott—still unsure what his ships were firing at and afraid they might be firing on his own destroyers—ordered a ceasefire at 23:47, although not every ship complied.
 Scott ordered Farenholt to flash her recognition signals, and upon observing that Farenholt was close to his formation he ordered the fire resumed at 23:51.

 Aoba, continuing to receive damaging hits, turned to starboard to head away from Scott's formation and began making a smoke screen which led most of the Americans to believe that she was sinking.
 Scott's ships shifted their fire to Furutaka, which was following behind Aoba.
 At 23:49, Furutaka was hit in her torpedo tubes, igniting a large fire that attracted even more shellfire from the U.S. ships.
 At 23:58, a torpedo from Buchanan hit Furutaka in her forward engine room, causing severe damage.
 During this time, San Francisco and Boise sighted Fubuki about 1400 yd away and raked her with shellfire, joined soon by most of the rest of Scott's formation.
 Heavily damaged, Fubuki began to sink.
-Kinugasa and Hatsuyuki chose to turn to port rather than to starboard and so escaped the Americans' immediate attention.
+Kinugasa and Hatsuyuki turned to port rather than to starboard and so escaped the Americans' immediate attention.

 During the exchange of gunfire, Farenholt received several damaging hits from both the Japanese and the American ships, killing several men.
 She escaped from the crossfire by crossing ahead of San Francisco and passing to the disengaged side of Scott's column.
 Duncan—still engaged in her solitary torpedo attack on the Japanese formation—was also hit by gunfire from both sides, set afire, and looped away in her own effort to escape the crossfire.